 One of the trickiest things that can cause BV is the lube used during intercourse.
 Glycerin, which is a common component found in almost any lube, may turn into sugar in the vagina which will feed the bad bacteria and encourage overgrowth.
 Oftentimes, even if you are already using a high-quality lube, pre-lubed condoms are made with cheap, low quality lube that contains glycerin and other mystery ingredients.
 We highly recommend using lube free condoms to minimize the chances of harmful ingredients affecting your vagina.

 It’s extremely important for you to make sure your vitamin intake is sufficient.
 Many studies show that specific vitamins (like Vitamin D, and K) may help with recurring BV.
-In addition to that, our multi-vitamin supplement is directly intended for women's vaginal health.
-We added a herbal mix of cranberries and red clover which are shown to help with regulating menstruation & urinary tract support.

 6) Period Underwear

 It may sound weird at first, but these period underwear are life savers!
 Fun fact - period blood’s PH level is pretty high (typically, 7.4) and could increase the overall vaginal PH level which will then cause overgrowth of bad bacteria.
 If you’re using tampons, it’s best to try and find an alternative option.
 Most tampons are produced using chemicals and ingredients that are not vagina friendly, and the blood that accumulates in the tampon for a few hours or overnight, may increase your vaginal PH level.
 We really fell in love with ModiBodi’s period underwear!
 We recommend changing them every 4-6 hours, depending on your flow, and getting a few different types (they have overnight, heavy flow, medium flow, etc) so you can switch them up!
 The smell is non-existent and they are easy to clean in a regular washing machine.